 - (1) If a classified employee is dissatisfied with a decision rendered by the Personnel Officer as to any matter defined by Section 705(c) of the Charter, the employee may seek the Personnel Board's review of the decision by filing a written request for a hearing on the record with the Personnel Board within fifteen (15) days of the date of the receipt of the Personnel Officer's written decision.
-The written request, which should be filed with the Personnel Officer, shall detail the good cause which makes it desirable for the Personnel Board to hear and consider the employee's appeal. - After receiving a written request for a hearing on the record, and after affording the Personnel Officer an opportunity to respond, the Personnel Board shall vote on whether to hear the appeal.
+The written request, which should be filed with the Personnel Officer, shall detail the good cause which makes it desirable for the Personnel Board to hear and consider the employee's appeal. - (2) After receiving a written request for a hearing on the record, and after affording the Personnel Officer an opportunity to respond, the Personnel Board shall vote on whether to hear the appeal.
 Before voting on whether to hear the appeal, the Personnel Board may also choose to hear the parties upon the issue of "good cause".
 If, after considering the parties' respective positions, there are fewer than four (4) votes to hear the appeal, the decision of the Personnel Officer will become final.
 If there are four (4) or more votes to hear the appeal, the executive secretary shall secure and deliver to the Personnel Board all documentary evidence, as well as the tapes of the proceedings before the Personnel Officer.
-If requested and paid for by the employee, a transcript of the proceedings before the Personnel Board. - Officer, and after reviewing the written and testimonial evidence offered at the hearing before the Personnel Officer, the Personnel Board shall schedule a hearing, which shall be tape recorded.
-At this hearing, which may, at the request of the employee, be either open to the public or closed, the employee and representatives may make a summary argument to the Personnel Board. - (4) Within sixty (60) days after the hearing, the Personnel Board shall render a written decision, and shall forward copies of its decision to all parties of record.
-A decision of the Personnel Board upon an appeal heard on the record shall be final and binding on all parties.
+If requested and paid for by the employee, a transcript of the proceedings before the Personnel Officer may be submitted to the Personnel Board.